metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/docs/tee.DE.md

          together with instructions (in the
          manual page or equivalent) on where
          to get the Standard Version.

       b) accompany the distribution with the
          machine-readable source of the
          Package with your modifications.

-Die Verwendung der Option `--diskret` ist zeitaufwendig.
-Sie können daher die Option `--separate '\r'` mit `ansifold` verwenden, die eine einzelne Zeile mit CR-Zeichen anstelle von NL erzeugt.
+Mit der Option --discrete werden mehrere Prozesse gestartet, so dass die Ausführung länger dauert.
+Daher können Sie die Option `--separate '\r'` mit `ansifold` verwenden, die eine einzelne Zeile mit CR-Zeichen anstelle von NL erzeugt.

     greple -Mtee ansifold -rsw40 --prefix '     ' --separate '\r' --